JetBrains/Qodana/topics/configuration-reference.md

 ## Git submodules
 {id="docker-config-reference-git-submodules"}

+<link-summary>Learn how to configure an SSH agent to analyze repositories that use Git submodules.</link-summary>

 <p>To analyze repositories that use Git submodules accessed via SSH, you must authenticate Git
     operations within the Qodana Docker container.
 In this case, you need to configure an SSH agent and pass an SSH key with access to the submodule into the container as shown in the snippets below:</p>